beecars/mveUNet/README.md

 # Multi-View Ensemble Multiclass UNet
+Convnets are widely used for medical image segmentation tasks, and UNet has proven to be an effective model when paired with data augmentation on smaller training datasets.
+The current best-in-class convnets for semantic segmentation of volume data use computationally expensive 3D convolutional layers.
+The acceleration hardware used for the convnet training and inference in this thesis is a Nvidia GTX 1070, which only has 8GB of VRAM available for parallel computation.
+This puts the 3D semantic segmentation convnets just out of reach.
+Instead, I use a multi-view ensemble of 2D UNets to increase the accuracy of the segmentation.
+In this ensemble method, the results of three different 2D UNets are combined to form a single prediction volume.
+Each of the three UNets has been trained on scans from a different “view” – in this case the views are the sagittal, axial, and coronal anatomical planes.
+The system can also segment the pelvis and sternum.
 ## Dataset
 ---
 For this repository to function, it is required to accompany it with a very specfic patient dataset.